akaminski07/Portfolio/README.md

 Make sure that you understand what you need to build:
 * Study all available information in the Functional Design Document (FDD)
 * Refine the requirements in the FDD and use diagrams (e.g. wireframes, flow charts).
-* Debrief the client and update the FDD if necessary.
-* Add proof to the sintlucas folder.

-## Create a TDD (Technical Design Document)
+## Analyse the TDD (Technical Design Document)
-Make sure that you understand how to build it:
-* e.g. What stack/frameworks you will use (HTML/CSS/JS, Vue, Unity etc.)?
-* e.g. How will the different parts work together (or how does the architecture look like)?
-* e.g. If you're using OOP, what would the class diagram look like?
-* e.g. Which data does your application need and how you will store it?
-Do you need an ERD diagram?
-* e.g. How will you deploy it?
-* e.g. Which parts won't be built?
-* e.g. What are the risks?
-* e.g. Are there any security risks and how will you deal with them?
-* e.g. How important is the performance and how will you realise it?
-* e.g. Who will maintain it?
-* Add proof to the sintlucas folder.
+Read the TDD in the `sintlucas` folder.

 ## Prepare
-* Create a project board in GitHub.
+* Create a scrum board in `GitHub Projects`.
-* Place the refined requirements in `GitHub Issues`.
+* Place the refined requirements in `GitHub Issues`, or the backlog.
-* Prioritize the items with the MoSCoW-method.
-Use a label in `GitHub Issues` to indicate the priority.
+* Add just enough items to the `sprint backlog` in the scrum board's `To do` column.

-## Realise: development
+## Realise
-* Each lesson:
+Each lesson:
 * Open the Issues and update if necessary.
 * Are there any impediments in your way and should you ask for help?
 * Start developing on the items.

 Don't forget:
 * Commit and push your changes regularly.